petershin/liferay-learn/docs/analytics-cloud/latest/en/touchpoints/assets/blogs.md

 ### Views

 The views plot shows the trend-line for the number of times a blogs entry was viewed each day (or hour, if yesterday or last 24 hours are selected).
+You can find more detailed information about this in [Asset Appears On](#asset-appears-on), at the bottom of the page.

 ### Reading Time